VIRiONT-network/VIRiONT_paper/README.md

 **HBV MUTATION RESEARCH:**
 Optionnal part.
-**HBV_mut** : set this paramater to "TRUE" will initiate optionnal mutation research for specitif HBV dataset . the "" are mandatory!
+**HBV_mut** : set this paramater to TRUE will initiate optionnal mutation research for specitif HBV dataset.
+FALSE to disable.
 **path_table** : location of the mutation table.
 **freq_min** : variant frequency under the threshold will be removed from filtered table.
 Should be between 0 and 100.
 **window_pos** : If using reference without primers, correct position in the mutation table.
 Could be Positive or negative.